jopemachine/awesome-stars/README.md

 - [sindresorhus/pure](https://github.com/sindresorhus/pure) - Pretty, minimal and fast ZSH prompt
 - [sindresorhus/run-node](https://github.com/sindresorhus/run-node) - Run the Node.js binary no matter what
 - [jenv/jenv](https://github.com/jenv/jenv) - Manage your Java environment
-- [paulsri/alfred-airplay-selector](https://github.com/paulsri/alfred-airplay-selector) - Use Alfred to Toggle AirPlay on macOS
 - [godbout/alfred-airplay](https://github.com/godbout/alfred-airplay) - Extend your display to an AirPlay device directly from Alfred.
 No need for endless clicking here and there.
-- [react-native-community/rn-diff-purge](https://github.com/react-native-community/rn-diff-purge) - Easier React Native upgrades by clearly exposing changes from a version to another. :rocket: And what better way than to purge, init, then diff?
-Spoiler: there's no better way. 😎
 - [jgraph/drawio-desktop](https://github.com/jgraph/drawio-desktop) - Official electron build of diagrams.net

 ## Swift